madeleinel/Cheat-Sheets/PostgreSQL.md

 #### To update table properties
 (Eg column data types and character limits)

+## Go through and clean up the below notes
 <!-- Notes to go through and clean up below -->

 ### To edit existing tables